TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 20/Judges 20.32.md

 ---

-And the children of Benjamin said, They are smitten down before us, as at the first.
-But the children of Israel said, Let us flee, and draw them away from the city unto the highways.
+The children of Benjamin said, "They are struck down before us, as at the first."
+But the children of Israel said, "Let us flee, and draw them away from the city to the highways."